 ‘There’s an app for that!’
 With one lens you need the help of an app as your camera can’t create bokeh on its own.
 I have some cool recommendations to get you started.
 As you read about an app and its reviews you will begin to form your own opinions.

 Bokeh apps do one of two different things to your photographs.
 They either blur the background of your photo or overlay a layer of soft blurry bubbles.
 I am recommending several here.
 One or two may mean paying to get something that does create a good bokeh effect.
 Check out the App Store (Apple) or the Google Store and look for anything with a four or five-star rating.

-Here are a few well regarded apps for your smartphone, and there will be new ones being developed all the time.
+Here are a few well-regarded apps for your smartphone, and there are new ones being developed all the time.